Skip to content

 4. Spot-check three files: one photo, one UI screenshot, one image with text.

-Remove macOS .DS_Store and stray .heic files from the batch directory when commands use wildcards.
-Rename files with spaces carefully or quote paths in Terminal.
+Remove macOS .DS_Store and stray files from the batch directory when commands use wildcards.
+Sort portrait and landscape into subfolders if your max edges differ.

 Open Terminal, cd to originals, and scale every JPEG to max edge 1920 px: